Barbado da Terceira

 In the past, the Barbado da Terceira was used in handling and driving cattle.
 As times changed, so did the role of Barbado da Terceira.
 While they continue to excel in traditional working roles, they’ve also found a place in modern households as companions and guard dogs.

-1. Barbado da Terceira historyBarbado da Terceira History- Source: AKC
+1. Barbado da Terceira historyBarbado da Terceira History- Source: AKC.org

 In the 1990s, extensive studies shed light on the unique characteristics of the Barbado da Terceira, leading to its formal recognition as a distinct breed.
 The Portugues Canicultura Club (CPC) recognized this breed in 2004.
 The breed’s recognition expanded internationally when the American Kennel Club (AKC) included it in their Foundation Stock Service in 2021.

-Barbado da Terceira dogs are known for their special personalities, which include being very loyal and protective.
+Barbado da Terceira is one of the dog breeds that are known for their special personalities, which include being very loyal and protective.

 They love their owners a lot and need plenty of time and attention from them to be happy.
 Because they were originally bred to work, it’s important to teach them early on that their owner is the boss.
 If they don’t learn this, they might start to act bossy or even aggressive.